Ayms/node-Tor/README.md

 This is an unofficial and extended implementation of the Tor (or Tor like) protocol (Onion Proxy and Onion Router) which anonymizes communications via the Tor (or Tor like) network.
 This allows to simply connect to the Tor (or Tor like) network and use it, as well as creating and adding nodes into the network, creating complementary and/or parallel networks, implementing completely, partially or not the Tor protocol or a derived one, using completely, partially or not the Tor network, it can be used to create separated Tor like networks.

+####There are numerous uses possibilities for node-Tor

-####But the most challenging goals are to put the OP and the OR inside the browsers.
+####The most challenging goals are now to put the OP and the OR inside the browsers.

 ####It's done for the OP : 9th February 2013's first successfull complete communication from the browser with the js OP totally inside the browser, see the results [First loading - in black the OR, in white the OP inside the browser with web console messages] (http://www.ianonym.com/img/first_browser_page3.jpg)